 We look for the most active & best members of the Tindie community, and invite them to join.
 There isn't a selection process or form to fill out.
 The only way to become a Tindarian is by being a nice & active member of the Tindie community!

-We build modules because they are useful to us.
+I build modules because they are useful.
 Assembled in the Portland, OR (specifically the garage).

 Midnight makers and engineers don't always have a lot of time; the modules save you time.